addico786/devops_tools_download_scripts/readme.md

 ## Fork the repo if it was usefull.

-## note: just copy the links and paste it in your terminal
+## Note: just copy the links and paste it in your terminal

 ## For Docker
 ```